condo association insurance

 A condo association master policy protects the exterior structure and common areas of the community.
 It also protects against liability resulting from accidents or injuries in shared spaces.
 This type of insurance usually covers roofs, elevators, hallways, and amenities, but it rarely covers interior units and personal belongings.
 Those things require a separate HO-6 policy.

 Every association should have a condo master policy.
-To maintain this policy, boards must pay premiums, which are funded through condo fees that unit owners pay.
+To maintain this policy, boards must pay premiums, which are funded by condo fees paid by unit owners.

 Is Condo Association Insurance Required in Illinois?